uniarts-helsinki-art-and-technology/Tools/multichannel_video_synchronization/README.md

-## instructions
+## Instructions

+Prepare videos:
+1. include 10 seconds of extra footage in the end of all videos
+2. use Handbrake with preset "Fast 1080p 30" to convert videos

+To stop player:
-click with mouse to center of the screen on master
+1. Click with mouse to center of the screen on master player

-use the following keycodes:
-esc to exit
+2. press esc to exit

+Exit client players
+1. open terminal in startup
+2. write "pkill omxplayer" (blindfold)

 default video path
 /home/pi/video.mp4

+default processing app path
+/